bergercookie/tw-hooks/README.md

 pip3 install --user --upgrade git+https://github.com/bergercookie/tw-hooks
 ```

-After the installation, you have to run the `install_hook_shims` executable
+After the installation, you have to run the `install-hooks-shims` executable
 (which by this point should be in your `$PATH`).
 Running it will create shims
 (thin wrapper scripts) under `~/.task/hooks` in order to register all the hooks
 with Taskwarrior.